jack-r-warren/remove_from_coverage/example/README.md

 pub run test_coverage
 ```

+> Note!
+Since this example was created, `test_coverage` has been updated and now directly supports glob-based exclusion

 We're told that the code coverage is only 46% and the output `lcov.info` file is saved to the `coverage` directory.

 ### The Solution